Post-Cargo Clearance Audit: Do You Know You Can Be Liable to Costly Penalties Many Years After Clearing Your Cargo?

-Research has shown that several organizations in Nigeria are vulnerable to post-audit penalties due to greater emphasis on lower logistics costs than compliance and technical expertise.
+Research has shown that several organizations in Nigeria are vulnerable to post-cargo clearance audit penalties due to greater emphasis on lower logistics costs than compliance and technical expertise.

 A post-clearance audit is used to determine whether an importer or exporter complied with the established requirements for processing cargo clearance or release.

-This exercise is usually carried out by the Nigerian Customs Service to examine if the right duties were paid, or whether the correct documents were presented during the clearance process.
+The Nigerian Customs Service usually carries out this exercise to examine if the right duties were paid or whether the correct documents were presented during the clearance process.

 That is why shippers are expected to be aware of possible regulatory breaches that could become a serious subject for post-audit: